 - The law is unfair to property owners.

 - The sidewalk ordinance is unpopular and government officials lack the public will to enforce it.
 When Public Works attempted to enforce the ordinance in 2013, property owners and elected officials were livid.

 - Atlanta has a high poverty rate.
 Pedestrians should not have to endure unsafe sidewalks simply because a property owner cannot afford to pay for repairs.

-The city is unlikely to exercise its authority to bill property owners, so the amendment is unlikely to prompt sidewalk repairs.
-It may, however, make city officials comfortable approving budgets that allocate far too little to sidewalk maintenance.
+The amendment is unlikely to prompt sidewalk repairs.
+It may, however, have made city officials comfortable approving budgets that allocate little to sidewalk maintenance.

-Your voice matters.
-In 2018 the City Council will have 7 newly-elected members.
-Please let your council members know you want Atlanta to pay for sidewalk repairs the same way it does for potholes: with tax dollars.
+Please let your City Council representatives know you want Atlanta to pay for sidewalk repairs the same way it does for potholes: with tax dollars.
 Also tell them you want this NOW!